powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 The `twtSplitShuntAdmittance` property is an optional property that defines whether the shunt admittance is split at each side of the serie impedance for transformers.
 The default value is `false`.

 **voltageInitMode**
-The `voltageInitMode` property is an optional property that defines the policy used by the load-flow to initialize the voltage values.
+The `voltageInitMode` property is an optional property that defines the policy used by the load flow to initialize the voltage values.
 The default value for this property is `UNIFORM_VALUES`.
 The available values are:
 - `UNIFORM_VALUES`: `v=1pu`, $$\theta=0$$
 - `PREVIOUS_VALUES`: use previous computed value from the network